jonathanpwolfe/jonathanpwolfe/README.md

 -
 -  I’m looking to collaborate on a musical, or security project.  contact me if you're interested.
 -
-- i am also @howamiroot on github and own the mathcoded organization
+- i am also @howamiroot on github

 <!---